 And today was that day and it had only taken me 40 hours of travel from Kathmandu to get here.

-Police were standing everywhere, long bamboo sticks at the ready, waiting for the occasion.
+Outside the ground police were standing everywhere, long bamboo sticks at the ready, waiting for the occasion.

 It all sounded a bit extreme…but then I suppose that is India.